gdbooks/LegacyOpenGL/Chapter4/cmat.md

 This just means that before you load your own custom matrix into OpenGL, you must transpose it.

 ## Loading a matrix
 Now with all that theory out of the way, how do you actually load a matrix into OpenGL?
-With the ```GL.LoadMatrix``` function.
+There are two functions, the first one is```GL.LoadMatrix```.
 This function takes an array of float's as an argument:

 ```
 void GL.LoadMatrix(float[] matrix);
 ```

+This function will take the matrix passed into it, and __REPLACE__ whatever is on the top of the stack with the matrix.
+It's useful for loading the view matrix, but after that you can't really use it for much else without ruining the view matrix.

+## Sample
 Let's see how to use it.
 Make a new demo scene that extends the ```Game``` class.
 We will need the LookAt, Perspective and DrawCube functions.
 Also include a grid.

 Draw a cube at 1, 0, 0; rotated 45 degrees on the x axis; with a scale of 0.5f.